SayHomeSell.com Logo

 2: Margin:

-the margin is the additional amount that the lender adds to the index to derive the Interest Rate that is charged for the loan.
+The margin is the additional amount that the lender adds to the index to derive the Interest Rate that is charged for the loan.
+The margin covers the lender's cost and profit.
+The margin varies between 1.5 to 3.0 percentage points.

 3: Initial Interest Rate:

-the initial rate is the current prevailing rate at the time that you lock-in your position, which is generally one to three percentage points lower than the prevailing 30-year fixed loan rate.
+The initial rate is the current prevailing rate at the time that you lock-in your position, which is generally one to three percentage points lower than the prevailing 30-year fixed loan rate.

 4: New Interest rate:

-the adjusted interest rate over the life of the loan.
+The adjusted interest rate over the life of the loan.
 The new interest rate is calculated at the time of adjustment

 • New Interest Rate = index + margin